 1.3.1.2.
-Qualified Electronic Timestamp Authority Certum QTST 2017
+Qualified Electronic Timestamp Authority Certum QTST 2017 and Certum QTSA G3 R35

-The Certum's Qualified Electronic Timestamp Authority Certum QTST 2017, is a part of Certum infrastructure for qualified services.
-Certum QTST 2017 operates on the basis of the entry of the Asseco Data Systems S.A. in the register of qualified trust service providers and based on the certificate evidence issued by the Minister responsible for informatization.
+The Certum's Qualified Electronic Timestamp Authority Certum QTST 2017 and Certum QTSA G3 R35, is a part of Certum infrastructure for qualified services.
+Certum QTST 2017 and Certum QTSA G3 R35operates on the basis of the entry of the Asseco Data Systems S.A. in the register of qualified trust service providers and based on the certificate evidence issued by the Minister responsible for informatization.
 The Minister or the entity appointed by the minister (National Certification Authority NCCert) supervise over the certification authority Certum QTST 2017 activity.

-The Certum's Qualified Electronic Timestamp authority Certum QTST 2017 issues electronic timestamp tokens in accordance with ETSI8 recommendation.
+The Certum's Qualified Electronic Timestamp authority Certum QTST 2017 and Certum QTSA G3 R35 issues electronic timestamp tokens in accordance with ETSI7 recommendation.
 Each electronic timestamp token contains identifier of the policy, under which the token has been issued (identifier value is described in Tab.
 18 and in chapter 7.3).
 Electronic Timestamp tokens are signed with a private key issued solely for electronic timestamp service.